Factsheet: Independent advocacy

 Someone to speak up for you

-An independent advocate can support and empower you to speak up for yourself, or to speak up on someone’s behalf.
+An independent advocate is someone who can support and empower you to speak up for yourself, or they can speak up on your behalf.

-Often, a social care worker can do this for you.
+A social care worker can do this for you.
 Sometimes, you may want someone who is independent.
-You can ask for an independent advocate.
+If you do, ask for an independent advocate.

 Different types of independent advocacy